Xilinx/PYNQ/sdbuild/README.md

 subsequently use.
 Each package script is passed `ARCH` and `PYNQ_BOARDNAME` as environment variables.

-## Board-specifc files
+## Board-specific files

-Each board in the `boards` subdirectory of the PYNQ repo contains a `*.spec` file and a Petalinux BSP file.
-The spec files details the BSP file to use, the bitstream to load on boot and any additional packages that should be installed in the root filesystem.
+Each board in the `boards` subdirectory of the PYNQ repo contains a `*.spec` file, (optional) some packages, and (optional) Petalinux BSP related files.

-### `spec` file
+The `*.spec` file details the BSP file to use, the bitstream to load on boot and any additional packages that should be installed in the root filesystem.

-The spec file informs the build system which BSP and bitstream should be used for a board.
-It should be placed in the root folder for the board and all paths within it should be given relative to it.
+The `*.spec` file should be placed in the root folder for the board and all paths within it should be given relative to it.

 There are three main variables the spec file is responsible for setting:
  1. `BSP_${BOARD}`